-- In the event of illness or other absence, please notify your language instructor, the director or the office staff as soon as possible via e-mail. - Students are expected to abide by the "Terms of Participation" they signed during the admissions process for KCJS, as well as the code of Academic Conduct outlined in Columbia University's General Handbook and your KCJS Handbook. - Students with disability paperwork should contact their instructors as soon as possible at the beginning of the term in order to discuss accommodations. - You are strongly encouraged to communicate with each other in Japanese in the Fusokan. - No consuming food in class. - Use formal speech $(\tau t/t)$ style when talking to faculty and staff members. - Email sent after 5pm Monday through Thursday will NOT be answered until the following morning.
+- In the event of illness or other absence, please notify your language instructor by the beginning of the class hour (i.e. 9am) by E-mail. - Students are expected to abide by the "Terms of Participation" they signed during the admissions process for KCJS, as well as the code of Academic Conduct outlined in Columbia University's General Handbook and your KCJS Handbook. - Students with disability paperwork should contact the Japanese language coordinator as soon as possible at the beginning of the term in order to discuss accommodations. - You are strongly encouraged to communicate with each other in Japanese in the Fusokan. - No consuming food in class. - Use formal speech (です/ます) style when talking to faculty and staff members. - Email sent after 5pm Monday through Thursday will NOT be answered until the following morning.
 Emails sent after 5pm on Friday as well as Saturday and Sunday will not be answered until Monday morning. - Use a binder as your "portfolio" to organize handouts, quizzes and exams.